-BART has been actively focused on implementing progressive and equitable policing practices for more than a decade and worked to strengthen relationships with the diverse communities we serve.
-The process of reform is never complete, and the BART Police Department (BPD) is committed to continuous improvement through policy changes and ongoing training that exceeds industry standards.
-This has created a culture of accountability and responsibility in the department.
-A critical part of those efforts is listening to community concerns and being responsive to calls for reform.
-"The men and women of BPD are committed to keeping our riders and communities safe as together we build a culture of progressive and equitable policing."
+- BART has been actively focused on implementing progressive and equitable policing practices for more than a decade and worked to strengthen relationships with the diverse communities we serve. - BART recognizes that the process of reform is never complete. - BART Police is committed to continuous improvement through policy changes and ongoing training that exceeds industry standards. - BART Police has established a culture of accountability and responsibility. - A priority for BART and BPD is listening to community concerns and being responsive to calls for further reform.